lcarsde/lcarswm/readme.md

 * check for XDG-path variables and have a fallback
 * toggle window list by latest used application

-## Some definitions
-* Height of top and bottom bar: 40px
-* Width of top, middle and bottom bar ends: 32px
-* Width of bar gaps: 8px
-* Corner pieces have an inner corner with radius: 16px
-* Random data area height: 100px
-* Width of normal mode side bar: 184px

 ## Logo
 The logo is a xpm file.
 It needs to be located in /usr/share/pixmaps and must be named lcarswm.xpm.
 It can be exchanged.
 The only restriction is that the logo height needs to be 40px.
 The bars will adjust to the width.